roberthart56/projects/Ubuntu_setup_2020/README.md

  * Generate an ssh key on the laptop, using 'ssh-keygen -t rsa'.
 The public key will be stored in Github.
 The private key stays in ~/.ssh/id_rsa
  * Github still asks for username when I push.
 Maybe it takes time?

+ 1/13/21

+ Wireless was not working.
+Re-installed Ubuntu, and it still did not work.
+Followed this suggestion:  From  https://askubuntu.com/questions/1305699/bcmwl-kernel-source-broken-on-kernel-5-8-0-34-generic

+"The reason is obvious.
+Almost every time Canonical rolls out a HWE kernel, they forget to upgrade bcmwl-kernel-source in the repos.

+You have two solutions (use one or the other, it makes no sense to use both):

+    Install bcmwl-kernel-source from groovy repos.
+You can find it e.g. here. http://mirrors.kernel.org/ubuntu/pool/restricted/b/bcmwl/bcmwl-kernel-source_6.30.223.271+bdcom-0ubuntu7_amd64.deb It will compile with the 5.8 kernel.

+Download the deb and install it by

+sudo dpkg -i bcmwl-kernel-source_6.30.223.271+bdcom-0ubuntu7_amd64.deb.

+This seems to work.

+Now reinstall everything!
+KiCad, Freecad, Chrome, magick, inkscape, gimp,